Piletskii-Oleg/UnityGame/README.md

 # How to open

-To open the project open the project's folder using last version of Unity Editor.
+Open the project's folder using last version of Unity Editor.